pkp/education-interest-group/README.md

 The interest group will meet at PKP sprints to work on education projects.

-Adapted from the Islandora Documentation Interest Group Terms of Reference
+Adapted from the <a href="https://github.com/AhemNason/Islandora-Documentation-Interest-Group">Islandora Documentation Interest Group Terms of Reference</a>.